-The U.S. Department of Labor (DoL) just announced that the Wage and Hour Division (WHD) recovered a record $304 million in wages owed to workers in Fiscal Year 2018 (read more here).
+The U.S. Department of Labor (DoL) just announced that the Wage and Hour Division (WHD) recovered a record $304 million in wages owed to workers in the Fiscal Year 2018 (read more here).
 This includes violations of labor laws unique to federal contractors, such as the McNamara-O’Hara Service Contract Act (SCA).
 On September 13, 2018, the DOL found that a California-based contractor and five of its subcontractors had violated the SCA.
 WHD determined the contractor owed over $3.5 million to 1,416 workers (both their own and subcontractor personnel) for failing to pay federal prevailing wages and required health and welfare benefits (read more here).

 For federal contractors, compliance with the SCA is fraught with the potential for mistakes, starting before bid submission.
 Failure to understand the obligations of the Act or to obtain the information necessary to properly bid an SCA-covered contract can lead to costly errors in bidding labor costs and prevent the contractor from collecting under the economic price adjustment clause(s).

 If the clause 52.222-41, Service Contract Labor Standards is in your contract, you must comply with the applicable Wage Determination (WD) provided by the Contracting Officer.
-The SCA’s wage and benefit requirements apply to all types of employees (full time, part time, temporary, etc.).
-Contractors are required to flow down FAR 52.222-41 to subcontractors.
+The SCA’s wage and benefit requirements apply to all types of employees (full-time, part-time, temporary, etc.).
+Contractors are required to flow-down FAR 52.222-41 to subcontractors.

 The penalties for failing to comply are significant.
 In addition to back wages and penalties imposed by the DoL, the contractor is also subject to “holds” on contract payments by the agency (including contracts beyond the specific contract in question), contract termination and re-procurement costs, personal liability for corporate officials and others who exercise control, supervision, or management of contract performance, and debarment for a three-year term from all government contracts (debarment applies to a contractor in its capacity both as a prime contractor and a subcontractor).